nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-metrics-documentation.md

 toc: true
 ---

 In the Nuxeo Drive [release 5.1.0](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/changes/5.1.0.md) usage metrics have been added using custom HTTP headers.
-Those metrics are sent to the Nuxeo platform and exclusively when the application calls specifics operations or endpoints.
+Those metrics are sent to the Nuxeo platform, exclusively when the application calls specific operations or endpoints.

-On this page, you will find the details about these metrics and their contents
+On this page, you will find the details about these metrics and their content.

-Some of those metrics will be marked with the `ASYNC` tag, meaning that they are sent in a specific process to avoid spamming the platform with too much request.
+Some of these metrics are marked with the `ASYNC` tag, meaning that they are sent in a specific process to avoid spamming the platform with too many requests.
 More documentation about this can be found in the [Nuxeo Drive asynchronous metrics](#Nuxeo-Drive-asynchronous-metrics) section.

 # Nuxeo Drive headers

-Nuxeo Drive custom metrics are sent under JSON format into 2 distinct headers that are {{NX-metric-drive-global}} and {{NX-metric-drive-request}}.
+Nuxeo Drive custom metrics are sent under JSON format into 2 distinct headers that are `NX-metric-drive-global` and `NX-metric-drive-request`.

 ## `NX-metric-drive-global`

-This header will be sent with each request to the platform, and will contain generic informations about the Drive installation, configuration and the Operating System.
+This header is sent with each request to the platform, and  contains generic information about the Drive installation, configuration and the Operating System.

 ### Available metrics